THOMASELOVE/431-2018-project/survey-results/README.md

         - Details on how to find out what Dr. Love is worried about in your case, and
         - Directions as to how to revise your plan, and communicate those revisions back to us.

 2. Dr. Love has also prepared the data files you will need to do Project Study 1.
-To see the details, visit [this link](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/the-data.md).
+To see the details and get the data, visit [this link](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/get-the-data.md).
-    - Our [the-data page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/the-data.md) has links to the five data sets you'll be merging and combining to get the data set you need.
+    - Our [get-the-data page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/get-the-data.md) has links to the five data sets you'll be merging and combining to get the data set you need.
 It also links to instructions for doing that merging and combining.
-    - Combined with the material in the [Project Instructions](https://thomaselove.github.io/431-2018-project/) and the [Project Study 1 Demonstration](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1), this should get you started nicely.
+    - Combined with the material in the [Project Instructions](https://thomaselove.github.io/431-2018-project/) and the [Project Study 1 Demonstration](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1), these two new pieces should get you started nicely, and enable you to complete Project Study 1.